DanielAmanyi/Session-15-Serverless-1/README.md

 ```
 arn:aws:lambda:us-east-1:770693421928:layer:Klayers-p312-Pillow:1
 ```
-OPTION 1:
+OPTION 1(Use an existing Layer):
 Steps:
 1. Go to your Lambda function
 2. Click **Layers → Add a layer**
 3. Choose **"Specify an ARN"** and paste the layer ARN

 ---
-OPTION 2:
+OPTION 2(Create Custome Layer):
+Steps:
-Download pillow-layer, embeded in the main branch within this repo, and upload to Lambda Layers as a custom layer
+1. Download pillow-layer, embeded in the main branch within this repo, go to Lambda main Menu->Additional resources-> layers -> Create Layer
+2. Click **Layers → Add a layer**
+3. Choose **"Specify an ARN"** and paste the layer ARN
 ---

 #### Step 5: Configure S3 Event Trigger